chips-blockchain/bet/compile.md

 ```
 $ cd ~ && git clone https://github.com/sg777/lightning.git
 $ cd lightning && make
-$ cd /usr/bin/ &&  nano lightning-cli
+$ cd /usr/bin/ && sudo nano lightning-cli
 # Insert the following into the newly created file

 #/bin/bash
 ~/lightning/cli/lightning-cli $1 $2 $3 $4 $5 $6 | jq .

-# ctrl + O and ctrl + X to exit nano editor
+# ctrl + O to save the output and ctrl + X to exit nano editor

 $ chmod +x /usr/bin/lightning-cli

 ------------------------------
 # Running the Lightning Daemon
 ------------------------------
 # LN will need a while to sync.
-It could take some time so its a good idea to run it in a tmux session. `Tmux cheatsheet <https://tmuxcheatsheet.com/>`_
+It could take some time so its a good idea to run it in a tmux session.

 # Create a tmux session
 $ tmux new -s lightning